MS-SJF-Projects/guardrails-lab/alfredo-restaurant/docs/environment-setup-devcontainer.md

 ## Configure environment variables

-Create a .env file in the root directory of the repository with these details:
+Create a .env file in the `alfredo-restaurant` directory with these details:

 ```bash
 AZURE_OPENAI_ENDPOINT=https://<your-endpoint>.openai.azure.com/